Veenits123/Recursion-and-Backtracking/README.md

 <br>
 The N Queen is the problem of placing N chess queens on an N×N chessboard so that no two queens attack each other.<br> For example, following is a solution for 4 Queen problem:-
 ![alt text](https://cdncontribute.geeksforgeeks.org/wp-content/uploads/N_Queen_Problem.jpg)<br><br>
-Feel free to contribute as you wish, I'll accept all pull and merge requests if they're decent ;).
+Feel free to contribute, I'll accept all pull and merge requests if they're decent ;).